eldipa/book-of-gehn/_posts/2018-06-09-ECB-CBC-Oracle.md

 ### Generating secrets

-Before doing real crypto, we need to generate a *secret and random* configuration{% sidenote
+{% marginnote
 'With the exception of the *seed* that will be fix to make the test reproducible and the *block side* to make it a little easier.' %}

+Before doing real crypto, we need to generate a *secret and random* configuration

 This configuration will have all the components needed for the challenges: the random key, the IV, the encryption mode and the *secret payload*.